-After the Islamic revolution in Iran in 1979 a policy of Anti-Iranian Culture was adopted by Islamic regime which led to destruction of many historical and cultural sites and traditions.
+After the Islamic revolution of 1979, a policy of Anti-Iranian Culture was adopted by the Islamic regime which led to the destruction of many historical and cultural sites and traditions.
 Most of Iranian ceremonies and festivals were abolished and Islamic patterns were imposed on people.
 While declaring the first human rights in 539 B.C by Cyrus the Great, Iran has a critical condition in terms of human rights.

 With an oriental approach, both national and international photographers mostly tried to depict Iranian a nation without an established identity.
-People either are smoking or drinking – westernized youth (while wine is an important part of Iranian culture, the oldest wine has been discovered from 8000 years ago in Iran) or execution scenes, covered women in black veils (living with Islamic ideologies) is always represented.
-This, is an incomplete narration of the story of Iran and hides a main part of reality and shuts the voice of rest of the nation.
+People either are smoking or drinking – westernized youth (while wine is an essential part of Iranian culture) or execution scenes, covered women in black veils -living with Islamic ideologies- is always represented.
+This, is an incomplete narration of Iran and hides a main part of reality and shuts the voice of rest of the nation.

-The story has been told within the use of references to the historical sources and use of metaphor and symbols trying to visualize the spirit of the existence of Iran rather staying on the surface.
-The famous Persian poet, Maulana -Rumi Balkhi Khorasani- says: "Anyone who has remained far from his roots, seeks a return to the time of his union.”
-The project and editing of the pictures have been started by inspiration from this poem.
+Breaking the stereotypes against Iran, showing cultural discrimination on the Iranian nation and at the same time the revival of Persian culture by Iranians in suppressed current condition, is the focus of this project.
+The story has been told within the use of symbols and references to the historical sources, trying to visualize the spirit of Iran rather staying on the surface, avoiding the common stereotypical point of view.
+The famous Persian poet, -Rumi- says: "Anyone who has remained far from his roots, seeks a return to the time of his union with his root.”
+The project and editing of the pictures have been done by inspiration from this poem.